Bat: Life expectancy

 The maximum lifespan of bats is three-and-a-half times that of other mammals of similar size; a Siberian bat (Myotis sibiricus) was recaptured in the wild after 41 years, making it the oldest known bat.
-One hypothesis consistent with the rate-of-living theory links this to the fact that they slow down their metabolic rate while hibernating; bats that hibernate, on average, have a longer lifespan than bats that do not.
-Another hypothesis is lower mortality is linked to flying, which would also be true for birds and gliding mammals.
-In addition, females bats that give birth to multiple pups annually generally have a reduced lifespans compared to those that have one pup.
+One hypothesis consistent with the rate-of-living theory links this to the fact that they slow their metabolic rate while hibernating: bats that hibernate, on average, have a longer lifespan than bats that do not.
+Another hypothesis states that lower mortality is linked to flying, which would also be true for birds and gliding mammals.
+In addition, female bats that give birth to multiple pups annually generally have reduced lifespans compared to those that have one pup.
 Also, cave-roosting species may have a longer lifespan than non-roosting species due to less predation in caves.